 Where to Get Contact Lists

-Instead, get your lists from a reputable data provider like ZoomInfo.
+Instead, get your lists from a reputable data provider.
 The data you receive will be much higher quality, more reliable and – most importantly – targeted at the right type of audience for your business.

 How to Send Mass Email

 This is common.
-Most email service providers share domains across their customers, and if one customer sent to a list full of bad data and got the domain blacklisted, that would impact all their other customers’ ability to send email as well.
-So they don’t allow large lists in the first place.
+Most email service providers share domains across their customers.
+And if one customer sends to a list full of bad data and gets the domain blacklisted.
+This would impact all their other customers’ ability to send email as well.

 Once your list is uploaded, you can begin creating your email using an easy drag-and-drop email editor (or directly in HTML if you prefer).
 There are also a number of professionally-designed templates to get you started quickly.

-When you send mass email from Clickback MAIL, it uses its own domains and IPs, so your sender reputation remains untouched.
+When you send mass email from Clickback, it uses its own domains and IPs, so your sender reputation remains untouched.
 Even if any bad data made it through all those rigorous checks, your score is safe.

 Creating Successful Email Content